Xiaoting-Xu/Macrophytes_distribution/README.md

 # Dataset for 'Novel high-resolution data to unravel distribution, mechanisms and anthropogenic threats to global aquatic macrophytes'

-## code_aquatic.zip

-The folder contains all the plotting code for non-map figures in the main text.

 ## Datasets

 **Datasets_1** Grid identity (grid_id), latitude (lat), longitude (lon), richness of all species (all_richness), and each range size quartile (range size decreased from Widespread group to Highly restricted group), continent, enviromental varaibles, and simulated species richness based on the middomain model at the continental (MDE_continent) and global scale (MDE_globe) in each grid cell.